I Wrote a Book—To Teach the Wolfram Language

 OK, but once one’s done arithmetic, where should one go next?
 What I decided to do was to go immediately to the idea of functions—and to first introduce them in terms of arithmetic.
 The advantage of this is that while the concept of a function may be new, the operation it’s doing (namely arithmetic) is familiar.

-And once one’s understood the function Plus, one can immediately go to functions like Max that don’t have special inputs.
+And once one’s understood the function Plus, one can immediately go to functions like Max that don’t have special input forms.
 What Max does isn’t that exciting, though.
 So as a slightly more exciting function, what I introduce next is RandomInteger—which people often like to run over and over again, to see what it produces.

 OK, so what next?
 The obvious answer is that we have to introduce lists.
 But what should one do with lists?
 Doing something like picking elements out of them isn’t terribly exciting, and it’s hard immediately to see why it’s important.
 So instead what I decided was to make the very first function I show for lists be ListPlot.
 It’s nice to start getting in the idea of visualization—and it’s also a good example of how one can type in a tiny piece of code, and get something bigger and more interesting out.